FilipAndonov04/Testing-Library/README.md

 ## Asserts

-Asserts are used to validate the test case. <br>
+Asserts are used to validate the test case.
-If any assert fails, the test stops execution at that point and fails. <br>
+If any assert fails, the test stops execution at that point and fails.

 ```
 ASSERT_TRUE(condition, msg);